Lucas-Soerensen/Hello-world/README.md

 # Hello-world
-This is my first repository
-pull this shit bro
+This is my first repository with a conflict pull this shit bro